 - Apple Cider Vinegar, which gives this dressing a little extra tang which is really fantastic!
 I love using this organic apple cider vinegar with the mother which has a great flavor.
 I think it gives a nice extra sweetness and depth.

-Make Brunch Vegetarian for a Healthy Version
+Make Brunch Vegetarian

 These vegetarian animal style potatoes are a simple way to get extra veggies in your diet.
 I’m all about making recipes plant-based when I can.
 Vegetarian cooking does NOT have to be bland, boring, or flavorless… It’s quite the opposite when done right.
-By building meals around vegetarian pantry staples and swapping in a few plant-based ingredients you can make healthier meals for you and your family.
-I made a list of my 125 favorite vegan pantry ingredients that we use on a weekly basis, and check out all my vegetarian recipes here that are on The Herbeevore.
-These easy and healthy recipes are fantastic meatless meals for your table.
+By building meals around vegetarian pantry staples and swapping in a few plant-based ingredients you can make better meals for you and your family.

 How Do I Make Animal Style Potatoes?